jupyter-book/thebe/apps/docs-core/quickstart-lite.md

 </script>
 ```

-Note due to the namin convention of the `piplite` wheel, it's necessary to keep this updated to the latest version manually.
+Note due to the naming convention of the `piplite` wheel, it's necessary to keep this updated to the latest version manually.

 ## Add some UI elements

-Thebe provides some default UI componponents that can be customixed via css.
+Thebe provides some default UI components that can be customised via css.
 To add these components to your page add the following `html` elements in desired location.
 Add at least the first element to have a way to activate`thebe`.

 ```{code-block} xml